syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Tooltip.md

 # Tooltip in .NET MAUI Chart

-Tooltip is used to display any information or metadata of the mouse over or tapped segment.
+The tooltip helps in providing additional information while hovering over the funnel segment.
+By default, the value of the pyramid process (Y value) will be shown in the tooltip.

-## Define Tooltip
+## Enable Tooltip

 To define the tooltip in the chart, set the [EnableTooltip]() property of [SfPyramidChart]() to true.
-The default value of [EnableTooltip]() property is false.

 {% tabs %}